The Mysterious Snæfellsnes National Park Day Tour - West-Iceland

 My photo above is one of the best-known photo motives from Arnarstapi; of Mt.
 Stapafell and the white house with the red roof and the bird cliffs in the foreground.
 We made a stop at the observation platform to take this special photo.

-Our 4th stop was only 5 minutes away from Arnarstapi, by Svalþúfa-Þúfubjarg, which is a crater that has been almost washed away by the ocean through the ages.
+Our 4th stop was only 5 minutes away from Arnarstapi, by Svalþúfa-Þúfubjarg, which is a crater that has been almost washed away by the sea through the ages.

 A short hike takes you up to the top of the hill, which really is a sheer rock.
 In the summer of 2015, an observation platform was put up here.
 Before the observation platform was put up I used to stop walking up the hill when I started to smell the guano from the sea-birds in the cliff - that was the only indication that I was getting too close to the edge of the cliff!